xErik/nftgen/README.md

 NFT unique image generator and metadata analyzer.
 It can be used as a Dart library or from the command line.

 This is work in progress.
-At the moment, it cannot be used by Flutter Web.
+At the moment, it cannot be used with Flutter Web.

 Generate NFTs follows these procedure: